Imports Modification

 call rax;

-If we relocate the IAT elsewhere in the binary (without other considerations), then the instructions referencing the IAT are no longer valid.
+If we relocate the IAT elsewhere in the binary without taking other factors into account, the instructions referencing the IAT become invalid.

-There are solutions to address this problem and one of them consists of creating trampolines between the original IAT and the new IAT location.
-This approach has been used in the former implementation of LIEF and you can read this blog post Washi’s Injecting Code using Imported Functions into Native PE Files for more details.
+Several solutions exist for this problem, one of which involves creating trampolines between the original IAT and the new IAT location.
+This approach was used in former versions of LIEF; you can read the blog post Washi’s Injecting Code using Imported Functions into Native PE Files for more details.

-The new approach used by LIEF relocates all the elements of the import table: headers, ILT, and strings but it keeps the original IATs at the same.
+The new approach used by LIEF relocates most elements of the import table (headers, ILTs, and strings) but keeps the original IATs in their original locations.

 LIEF Import Table Relocation